-I would like to express my appreciation to the legislative drafters at the Department of Justice for their diligent and thoughtful responses to the proposed amendments.
-I look forward to implementing the changes in a practical way.
+I would like to reiterate my appreciation to the legislative drafters at the Department of Justice for their diligent and thoughtful responses to the proposed amendments.
+Rental Office operations have been positively impacted by the practical application of the amendments, including contributing to decreasing the wait times between the date an application is filed and the hearing date, and between the hearing date and the date the order is written.

-Year in Review
+Year in Review Staffing

-Staffing

-The Rental Office is currently served by an Office Administrator, the Rental Officer, and two Deputy Rental Officers.
+The Rental Office is currently served by an Office Administrator, the Chief Rental Officer, and two Rental Officers.

-Adelle Guigon has been the Rental Officer since April 1, 2016.
-The Rental Officer and the Department of Justice agreed that a permanent part-time Deputy Rental Officer should be retained to improve the time lines for holding hearings after the filing of the application, and for producing orders after the hearing, and to provide the Rental Officer with the time necessary to research and develop policy and procedural changes to the operational administration of the office in order to increase overall efficiencies.
+Adelle Guigon has been a Rental Officer since April 1, 2013, and the Chief Rental Officer since April 1, 2016.
+The Chief Rental Officer and the Department of Justice agreed that a permanent part-time Rental Officer should be retained to improve the time lines for holding hearings after the filing of the application, and for producing orders after the hearing, and to provide the Chief Rental Officer with the time necessary to research and develop policy and procedural changes to the operational administration of the office in order to increase overall efficiencies.

-After unsuccessful attempts to secure a permanent part-time Deputy Rental Officer, Hal Logsdon agreed to return on a limited, short-term basis as Deputy Rental Officer in January 2018.
-He remains under appointment and continues to provide assistance.
+After unsuccessful attempts to secure a permanent part-time Rental Officer, retired Rental Officer Hal Logsdon agreed to return on a limited, short-term basis in January 2018.
+He remains a Rental Officer under appointment and continues to graciously provide assistance.

-In January 2019, Janice Laycock joined the Rental Office team as a part-time Deputy Rental Officer.
-She has taken a keen interest in learning about the adjudicative process and her role as a Rental Officer, and I am pleased to report that she has shown herself to be a competent, thoughtful, and fair adjudicator.
+In January 2019, Janice Laycock joined the Rental Office team as a part-time Rental Officer.
+She has taken a keen interest in learning about the adjudicative process and her role as a Rental Officer, and I am pleased to report that she continues to show herself to be a competent, thoughtful, and fair adjudicator.